sahaba-ai/awesome-arabic-speakers/CONTRIBUTING.md

 - [Text](https://awesome-arabic-speakers.dev/categories/text/) (like blog): It should be live for over a year and has at least 12 posts.

 Some exceptions may be allowed, but only in the narrowest limits (e.g., when the project is unique).

+## Exclusion Criteria

+- **Contributions, not people:** If the name hadn't already been so long, we would have named the project "Awesome Arabic Speakers Contributions."
+So, in this project, we don't evaluate the people but their contributions.
+Following that rule, we focus on the added value of the contribution and don't add personal details.
+- **Only Awesome Contributions:**: Awesome lists are curated of the best, **not everything**.
+Our top focus is on the unique contributions and avoiding redundant contributions.
+- **No Non-Tech Resources:** This project is interested solely in tech contributions.
+For the same reason, we don't add personal resources like channels and blogs with author names, as it could include tech and non-tech resources.

 ## Running the Project Locally